-Answering these questions should really force you to think.
-There are no wrong answers, however, it should not take a minute to answer them either.
-This is your life, does it not deserve the time and energy to discover how you are meant to live it?
+There are no wrong answers.
+Answering these questions should force you to think.
+However, it should not take a minute to answer them either.
+This is your Life; does it not deserve the time and energy to discover how you are meant to live it?

-At the same time don’t put too much pressure on yourself, as the answers to these questions will always be changing as you grow and evolve in life.
-Keep these answers some place safe, and refer back to them so you see how far you have come and how you have changed.
-It also allows you to see where you might have been sidetracked and if you need to make any changes to get yourself where you want to be.
+At the same time, don’t put too much pressure on yourself, as the answers to these questions will constantly change as you grow and evolve.
+Keep these answers someplace safe, and refer back to them, so you see how far you have come and changed.
+It also lets you know where you might have been sidetracked and if you need to make changes to get yourself where you want to be.

 That Is Just The Start

-Many people when trying to understand something only focus on the what.
-To focus on the what and only on how things make us feel, we only ever just scratch the surface and never understand the why of the matter.
-However, it is the why that will show you your purpose and reveal all the unknown.
-Understanding the why gives us the power over the what.
-So without understanding the why we become lost and powerless to everything else.
+When trying to understand something, many people only focus on what.
+To focus on the what and only on how things make us feel, we only scratch the surface and never understand the why of the matter.
+However, the why will show you your purpose and reveal all the unknown—understanding the why gives us the power over the what.
+So without understanding why we become lost and powerless over everything else.

 Here is an example:

-You can leave the conversation there and neither one of you try to uncover more about the situation.
-Stress can then lead to anxiety, depression and a number of other problems.
-In essence you have become powerless to the problem, to your feeling stressed and to the what of the matter.
+You can leave the conversation there, and neither of you tries to uncover more about the situation.
+Stress can then lead to anxiety, depression, and several other problems.
+In essence, you have become powerless against the problem, your feel stressed, and the what of the matter.

 This allows you to dig deeper into the root cause of the situation.
-It allows you to vocalize a better understanding of the matter.
-Once you understand why you are stressed, you now have power over that which has controlled you.
-Now you are able to determine how you will dictate your future.
+It will enable you to vocalize a better understanding of the matter.
+Once you understand why you are stressed, you have power over what has controlled you.
+Now you can determine how you will dictate your future.
 Even if understanding why does not help you to resolve things, it still helps you to better understand the matter at hand.

 Is the stress coming from an overly demanding jerk of a boss?
 Once you know, you can work the solution, like getting a new job, talking to HR, transferring to a different department, etc.

-If you only focus on the fact that you are stressed, you never truly find the root cause and therefore lose any ability to do anything about.
+If you only focus on being stressed, you never find the root cause and therefore lose any ability to do anything about it.

-As famous philosopher Benedict Spinoza said (let me paraphrase) happiness comes from an increase in understanding.
+As the famous philosopher, Benedict Spinoza said (let me paraphrase), happiness comes from increased understanding.
 Even understanding unhappiness can create happiness.

 So ignorance is not bliss, especially when it comes to yourself.